jpreese/go-learn/01/README.md

 ## Problem (30 minutes)

+Write a function that takes a single `string` argument and prefixes the argument with `Hello`.
+For example, if the input is `Banana`, the result should be: `Hello Banana`.

-Write a program that prints `Banana` to the console and prove that it works with a unit test.
+Print the result to the console, and prove your functionality works with a unit test.

 ### Getting Started